Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 Eq.~\eqref{eq:density:source2} is suggestive for a figure of merit based on the entanglement phase from Eq.~\eqref{ent:phase:2}.
 Since we have only one system we set $\Delta x \sim\ d$ to find:

 where $d$ is to be interpreted as a characteristic length scale of the problem (e.g., the wavefunction spread).
-A schmeme with BECs was investigateed, where $\hat{\rho} \propto \hat{a}^\dagger\hat{a}$ (with $\hat{a}$ the mode of a BEC).
-We thus find from Eq.~\eqref{eq:density:source} a Kerr nonlinearity which induces non-Gaussianity~\cite{howl2021non}.
+A scheme with BECs was investigated, where $\hat{\rho} \propto \hat{a}^\dagger\hat{a}$ (with $\hat{a}$ the mode of a BEC).
+We thus find from Eq.~\eqref{eq:density:source} a Kerr nonlinearity which induces non-Gaussianity~\cite{howl2021non,haine2021searching}.
 Recently a scheme has also considered using the self-interaction of photons~\cite{mehdi2023signatures}.
 In place of Eq.~\eqref{ent:phase:7} we can use $m =n \hbar \omega/c^2$ (where $\omega$ is the frequency of the optical field) to find the figure of merit $\phi_\text{ent} \sim 2 G \hbar \omega^2 \tau/ (c^2 d)$ which can be again enhanced by considering a large number of photons.
-It should be noted that gravitationally mediated entanglement experiments will also be able to test various potential modifications of gravitational theories at short distances \cite{marshman2020locality,elahi2023probing,vinckers2023quantum}.
-Several foundational questions involving the nonclassical behaviour of gravity can also be probed with similar setups \cite{kent2021testing,etezad2023paradox}, including the nonclassical behaviour of gravity under a measurement \cite{hanif2023testing}.
+It should be noted that gravitationally mediated entanglement experiments will also be able to test various variants of gravitational theories \cite{marshman2020locality,elahi2023probing,vinckers2023quantum,chakraborty2023distinguishing}.
+Several foundational questions involving the nonclassical behavior of gravity can also be probed with similar setups \cite{kent2021testing,etezad2023paradox}, including the nonclassical behavior of gravity under a measurement \cite{hanif2023testing}.